-Answers provided in G-3-a indicate you do not need to complete this section i.
-Provider Administration of Medications.
-Select one:

-Not applicable. (do not complete the remaining items)

-Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items)

-waive conce polic Policy.
-Summarize the state policies that apply to the administration of medications by waiver providers or provider responsibilities when participants self-administer medications, including (if applicable) policies erning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and its referenced in the specification are available to CMS upon request through the Medicaid agency or the ating agency (if applicable). iii.
-Medi ication Error Reporting.
-Select one of the following: Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
-Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the state: Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.
+A marriama nuovidad in C 2 a indicate Tron do not nood to commiste this section Allswers provided III G-3- a muicau : you uo not need to complete this section i.
+Pro vider Administration of Medications.
+Select one: Not applicable. (do not complete the remaining items) Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) waiv conc polic Policy.
+Summarize the state policies that apply to the administration of medications by waiver providers or ver provider responsibilities when participants self-administer medications, including (if applicable) policies cerning medication administration by non-medical waiver provider personnel.
+State laws, regulations, and cies referenced in the specification are available to CMS upon request through the Medicaid agency or the rating agency (if applicable). iii.
+Med lication Error Reporting.
+Select one of the following: 0 Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
+Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the state: 0 Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.
 Specify the types of medication errors that providers are required to record:

-and its frequency.

-iv.
-State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed a.
-Methods for Discovery: Health and Welfare

-Quality Improvement: Health and Welfare

-As a distinct component of the States quality improvement strategy, provide information in the following fields to detail the States methods for discovery and remediation.

-The state demonstrates it has designed and implemented an effective system for assuring waiver participant health and welfare.
-(For waiver actions submitted before June 1, 2014, this assurance read "The State, on an ongoing basis, identifies, addresses, and seeks to prevent the occurrence of abuse, neglect and exploitation.")

-a.
-Sub-assurance: The state demonstrates on an ongoing basis that it identifies, addresses and seeks to prevent instances of abuse, neglect, exploitation and unexplained death.
-(Performance measures in this sub-assurance include all Appendix G performance measures for waiver actions submitted before June 1, 2014.)

-For each performance measure the State will use to assess compliance with the statutory assurance (or sub-assurance), complete the following.
-Where possible, include numerator/denominator.

-For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
-In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.
+Application for 191 5(c) HCBS Walver: DC.0334.R05.00 - Feb 01, 2022 Page 178 of 229 of wa e Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoriver providers in the administration of medications to waiver participants and how monitors frequency.
+Annondin Ca D Participant Cafagnards Participant Safeguards Qual lity Improvement: Health and Welfare As a distinct compor methods for discover nent of the States quality improvement strategy, provide information in the following field ry and remediation. ls to detail the States The state der welfare.
+(For identifies, ad The Discovery: Health and Welfare monstrates it has designed and implemented an effective system for assuring waiver pair waiver actions submitted before June 1, 2014, this assurance read "The State, on an only dresses, and seeks to prevent the occurrence of abuse, neglect and exploitation.")
+Assurances: : a.
+Sub-assurance: The state demonstrates on an ongoing basis that it identifies, address prevent instances of abuse, neglect, exploitation and unexplained death.
+(Performance sub-assurance include all Appendix G performance measures for waiver actions submace 2014.) ce measures in this Performance Measures For each performance measure the State will use to assess compliance with the statuto sub-assurance), complete the following.
+Where possible, include numerator/denominate • For each performance measure, provide information on the aggregated data that will analyze and assess progress toward the performance measure.
+In this section provide method by which each source of data is analyzed statistically/deductively or inductively identified or conclusions drawn, and how recommendations are formulated, where approximately the state of the section of the section provides the sectio information on the ly, how themes are